• Skip to primary navigation

 Citrus Essential Oils (orange, lemon, lime)- these are happy oils.
 They're great pick me ups

-Lavender Essential Oil - a great oil to help with anxiety, stress and generally induce calm
+Lavender Essential Oil - a great oil to help with anxiety, stress and generally induces calm

 Peppermint Essential Oil - an oil that can help with headaches.
-Similarily, it can give you an energizing boost
+Similarly, it can give you an energizing boost

 Spray Bottle Options